ashutosh9951/atlan_lily/README.md

 ## Multi Tenancy

 There are two models through which multitenancy can be supported :
-* Complete private deployementfor each tenant - This has the advantage of complete isolation and security, but here the challege would be to maintain all different deployements, and making iterative changes to the platform.This might be preferred by large enterprises.
+* Complete private deployement for each tenant - This has the advantage of complete isolation and security, but here the challege would be to maintain all different deployements, and making iterative changes to the platform.This might be preferred by large enterprises.
 * Multitenant Saas platform for all the tenant -  To isolate the resources for the tenants we will need to think of all different system components: kafka - separate topics for the tenants cockroachDB -  separate databases for the tenants